 A 40-year-old male underwent a craniotomy for glioblastoma multiforme (GBM) on hospital day #1.
 His preoperative platelet count was 244,000/mm3.
 Postoperatively, he received mechanical VTE prophylaxis and UFH 5,000 U subcutaneously twice a day.
 On postoperative day #11 he became acutely short of breath.
 CT-PA protocol imaging identified multiple bilateral PE and a common femoral DVT.

 What treatment should this patient receive?
 If this patient had thrombocytopenia (or a 50% drop in his platelet count), would you recommend a different treatment?

 A 58-year-old female with a past medical history of asthma was seen for shortness of breath on three occasions in the outpatient setting.
 Despite therapy for asthma, her symptoms progressed and on the day of admission she developed chest pain that radiated to her left shoulder.
 Routine admission testing revealed an abnormal ECG showing deeply inverted T waves in her anterior precordium without reciprocal changes in other leads and slightly abnormal liver function tests.
 Her vital signs were normal and stable.
-She had elevated troponin and brain naturetic hormone levels that did ...
+She had elevated troponin and brain naturetic hormone levels that did not increase on repeated ...